mlatcl/mlphysical/_special_topics/C-climate.md

 time:
 ---

-GitHub repo (including Google Colab Notebook): https://github.com/scotthosking/mf_modelling .
-Note that I have included monthly averaged model output to make the task manageable for the students, but I also have daily data if you find that there just isn’t enough data.
-I can tidy-up the daily data and provide links in December if this (much larger) dataset would be preferable to use.
-To assess environmental risk, daily data is more meaningful than monthly average data…

 Relevant links and publications:

 * D. Bannister, A. Orr, S. K. Jain, I. P. Holman, A. Momblanch, T. Phillips, A. J. Adeloye, B. Snapir, T. W. Waine, J. S. Hosking, C. Allen-Sader (2019) "Bias correction of high-resolution regional climate model precipitation output gives the best estimates of precipitation in Himalayan catchments<http://dx.doi.org/10.1029/2019JD030804>", Journal of Geophysical Research: Atmospheres